AndyBeable/react-tut/react-components/README.md

 Props allow us to configure how a component behaves, or the content that it shows.

 Props is a system for passing data from a parent component to a child component.
 Props goal is to customise or configure a child component.

+## Class-Based Components

+Class vs function components

+Functional Components

+- Can produce JSX to show content to the user
+- Can use Hooks to run code at specific points in time
+- Can use Hooks to access state system and update content on screen
+- Good for simple content

+Class Components

+- Can produce JSX to show content to the user
+- Can use the Lifecycle method system to run code at specific points in time
+- Can use the 'state' system to update content on screen